Rahul12Arora/Javascript_Theory_Notes_RA/README.md

 output :-

 start
-index.js:12 Promise {<fulfilled>: 'ResloveDataSent - this is the data sent back to promise when then is succesfully executed'}
+index.js:12 promise is returned as is => Promise {<fulfilled>: 'ResloveDataSent - this is the data sent back to promise when then is succesfully executed'}
 index.js:16 end
 index.js:14 ResloveDataSent - this is the data sent back to promise when then is succesfully executed